joinpursuit/Pursuit-Core-Web/node/intro_to_express_and_routing/README.md

 })
 ```

-`Check for Understanding:` Hit the `/users` GET endpoint with Insomnia and see what the response looks like in the preview area.
+`Check for Understanding:` Hit the `/users` GET endpoint with Postman and see what the response looks like in the preview area.

 <details><summary>Solution</summary>
   It should look like this: